SlimeVR/SlimeVR-Docs-Site/src/tools/steamvr-trackers-mixing.md

 #### From HMD (most comfortable, allows for easy knee trackers)

 1. Make sure that `Force arms from HMD` in Tracking settings is **enabled**.
-2. (optional) _make sure the Feeder App is running (if not, run the installer and make sure it's checked)_
-3. Wear and assign trackers on the upper arms, chest, and (optional) _upper legs_.
+2. Wear and assign trackers on the upper arms and chest.
-4. Enable the SteamVR trackers for elbows and (optional) _knees_.
-Only enable the SteamVR tracker for chest if you are using lock-hip or lock-head in VRChat.
-If you use lock-all, you will probably want to keep the single vive on your hip as that will provide you greater spine tracking fidelity.
+3. Enable the SteamVR trackers for elbows. *Only enable the SteamVR tracker for chest if you are using lock-hip or lock-head in VRChat.
+If you use lock-all, you will probably want to keep the single vive on your hip as that will provide you greater spine tracking fidelity (due to SlimeVR's chest tracker not being as accurate as a Vive).*
-5. (optional) _if you want knees, assign your Vive waist/hip tracker as a waist/hip in SlimeVR.
-Other Vive trackers (feet) do not need to be assigned._
-   Note: if you wear Vives on your ankles, you do not need to use knee trackers, only if you wear them on your feet.
+4. Full Reset and Reset Mounting

 #### From controllers (takes less trackers)